cferdinandi/adventure/content/gm.md

 - **They've been in a cave system for a few days, and want to brew a healing potion.** Spark is low on the required ingredients, and will need to acquire some first.
 They roll 2D6 to see if they can scavenge some of the required mushrooms for a nearby tunnel.
 - **They're trying to craft a new potion that lets the drinker breath underwater.** Spark rolls 2D6 to scavenge the required ingredients, and another 2D6 to see if their potion works as expected.
 {{</callout>}}

+### Creature Mechanics

+Creatures in your world are likely to be quite varied.

+Small creatures like rats and goblins might take their final breath after a single moderate injury.
+A group of them may go down in a single attack.
+Large creatures like dragons, with tough scales and fire breath, may be virtually invincible.

+They may attack in hordes or avoid conflict entirely.
+They might be friendly or aloof or aggressive.
+They have special abilities, or nothing but claws and fangs.
+Be as weird and creative as you want.

+### Fight or Flee

+It's very unlikely that a creature will fight to the death.

+Most are likely to avoid conflict unless confident they can win, and flee when things look dire.
+Account for this in your combat.

+If the players turn the tide of battle or take out the group's leader, you can choose to have the enemies surrender or flee instead of continuing to fight.
+If you're unsure, you can always roll to find out what happens.

 ### Total Group Knock Out